 Likewise, If you fancy super special accommodation and would rather us help you unlock the real hidden gem golf courses that are a great deal cheaper than the Championship courses.

 View the best-hidden gem golf courses in Scotland here.

-Our team consists of experienced golfers with over 45 years of experience between us in the industry, we pride ourselves on our knowledge vetting every destination and hand-pick only the best venues for you.
+Our team consists of experienced golfers with over 45 years of experience between us in the industry.
+We pride ourselves on our knowledge of vetting every destination and hand-picking only the best venues for you.

 Scotland has many different regions that are considered excellent for a customised golf tour.

 Aberdeenshire (The North East) is great for the stunning scenery and extraordinary landscape.
 Here lie some of the world's most stunning links golf courses such as Royal Aberdeen Links, designed by top names in golf course architecture including Old Tom Morris, James Braid, and Dr. Martin Hawtree.

 Ayrshire (The South West) is home to a wonderful collection of Open Championship courses.
 Turnberry, Royal Troon, and Prestwick.
 Take a ferry over to the Isle of Arran and play real hidden gems like Shiskine Golf and Tennis club and Machrie.
 Ayrshire is very accessible from Glasgow international airport or Glasgow Prestwick and incredible for links Golf.